feroult/yawp/README.md

 ## Introduction

-**YAWP!** is a Java framework built on top of Google App Engine whose main purpose is help developers to create a simple and meaningful API to support their REST based applications.
+**YAWP!** is a Java framework built on top of Google App Engine whose main purpose is help developers to create meaningful APIs to support their REST based applications.

-From a single class annotation, it provides a full REST url schema with a fluent progamatic API for Java and Javascript.
-You write your client side code the same way you do for your server side.
-It also provides a convenient way to organize your server side business logic.

 You create your POJOs and **YAWP!**